Skip to main content

 No. To delete a branch, you must work in your Git provider.

-If a library is installed on a cluster, and a library with the same name is included in a folder within a repo, which library is imported?
+If a library is installed on a cluster, and a library with the same name is included in a folder in a repo, which library is imported?

 The library in the repo is imported.
 For more information about library precedence in Python, see Python library precedence.